jeffmasty/JudahZone/README.md

 Using TarsosDSP (https://github.com/JorenSix/TarsosDSP) for a guitar tuner.

+Synth Engine created by combining (https://github.com/michelesr/jack-oscillator) with (https://github.com/johncch/MusicSynthesizer).

 ## Build
-Built with Lombok and Maven.
+Built with Lombok (https://projectlombok.org/) and Maven.

 ## Running
-You need to have Jack up and running.
+The Jack sound system needs to be up and running.
 This project uses the "a2jmidid -e" ALSA midi bindings along with Jack.
-This project uses FluidSynth (with the fluid soundfount), the Carla plugin host as well as DragonFly reverb and Calf Lv2 plugins.
+This project uses FluidSynth (https://www.fluidsynth.org/) (with the fluid soundfount), the Carla plugin host (https://github.com/falkTX/Carla), DragonFly Reverbs (https://michaelwillis.github.io/dragonfly-reverb/) and Calf Lv2 plugins (https://calf-studio-gear.org/).

 This project is hardcoded to connect to the author's instrument ports.
 Fiddle around with the Channels class to get your particular system up and running.

 ##